-Sexual harassment is unwelcome verbal, non-verbal or physical conduct based on sex or gender stereotypes that is:
+Sexual harassment is unwelcome verbal, non-verbal or physical conduct based on sex, or on gender stereotypes, that is:

 • A basis for employment/educational decisions; OR

-• interfering with one’s work or educational performance; or
+• interfere with one’s work or educational performance; OR

-• creating an intimidating, hostile or offensive work or learning environment; or
+• create an intimidating, hostile or offensive work or learning environment; OR

-• interfering with/limiting one’s ability to participate in or benefit from an institutional program or activity.
+• interfere with or limit one’s ability to participate in or benefit from an institutional program or activity.

 Examples of sexual harassment:

-Unwelcome conduct that may constitute sexual harassment when sufficiently severe or pervasive includes, without limitation:
+Unwelcome conduct that may constitute sexual harassment when sufficiently severe, persistent or pervasive includes, without limitation:

 • Sexual remarks, jokes, anecdotes or physical gestures

 • Requests or propositions of a sexual nature